Welcome to the Touch-Free Future

 Reassess Your Sanitizer and Wipe Stations

 Many of you already have touch-free hand sanitizer stations throughout your space.
 Do a check around — make sure that they’re readily available, with clearly labeled signage by the exits/entries, restrooms, common areas including registration and check in, Own or manage a fitness center?
-Be sure that there are plenty of disinfecting wipes near your free weights and treadmills (two of the areas that can have the highest concentration of germs).
+Be sure that there are plenty of antibacterial wipes in bulk near your free weights and treadmills (two of the areas that can have the highest concentration of germs).
 A good rule of thumb?
 People shouldn't have to go out of their zone to get wipes, cleaning spray, or hand sanitizer.

 Next Up: Restrooms and Locker Rooms